ashicheeze/securityapp/README.md

   ├── qr_utils.py  – Helper to generate a base64 encoded QR code
 app/
-  ├── index.html   – Example page showing a placeholder QR image └── qr_placeholder.svg – Pre-generated SVG used by the page
+  ├── index.html   – Example page showing a placeholder QR image ├── scan_purchase.html – Demonstrates scanning a QR code and posting a purchase └── qr_placeholder.svg – Pre-generated SVG used by the page
 ```